Five facts on UK's 10. Downing Street as it gets a new tenant

 In 1682, Sir George Downing, a diplomat who used to spy on his friends, built 15-20 terraced houses with poor foundations on the street that now bears his name

-*Number 10’s famous black facade was not originally black at all, but yellow.
-The bricks are now painted black to keep up that recognizable front
+- Number 10’s famous black facade was not originally black at all, but yellow.
+The bricks are now painted black to keep up that recognisable front

 Reporting by Freddie Hayward; editing by Stephen Addison